BuciumPro/test_repo/favorite_books.md

 - All About Earth by Lorenzo Lammas
 - Anatomica 2024 by Saq Barkley
 - Omul Care a Rezolvat Piata by Gregory Zuckerman
-- the Power of Nice
+- The Power of Nice
 - Cryptograms
 - Getting Things Done by David Allen
 - the Market Research Toolbox by McQuarrie
 - The Alchemists by Neil Irwin
-- The Black Swan
+- The Black Swan by Nassim Nicholas Taleb
 - Podul Crimelor Din Venetia by Matteo Strukul
 - Teste de Matematica
 - Escrocherii Din Lumea Bancara by Rene Zeyer